microsoft/nni/test/test_filter/readme.md

 The script will try to find the task list under the heading provided by pipeline variable `nni.ci.markdown.heading` from the pull request body markdown.

-If the task list is not found, continue.
+If the task list is not found, continue (skip).

 If any selected options match provided index / value, run following tests.